 - Collection research sessions providing access to the LUX Collection, the largest distribution collection of artists’ moving image in Europe, with over 4,500 works by 1,200 artists from the 1920s to the present day

-- Online learning resources, with member access to recorded lectures and talks
+- Online learning resources, with member access to audio recordings of past masterclasses

 Charlotte Prodger, Stoneymollan Trail, 2015.
 Courtesy of the artist and LUX.